openmpf/openmpf.github.io/docs/docs/Java-Component-API.md

 Used to detect objects in image files.
 The MPFImageJob structure contains the URI specifying the location of the image file.

+Currently, the data_uri is always a local file path.
+For example, "/opt/mpf/share/remote-media/test-file.jpg".
+This is because all media is copied to the OpenMPF server before the job is executed.

 * Method Definition:
 ```java
 List<MPFImageLocation> getDetections(MPFImageJob job)